MarshalPaterson/flickr-example/README.md

 ![sd](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/SolutionDesign.drawio.png)

 # iOS
 Trouble shooting: Please run 'pod install' the pod file is in 'ios' folder.
+Archive release has been tested and is working.

 ![ios](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/ios.gif)

 # Android

 Trouble shooting: You made to open Android Studio and run ./gradle from the 'android' folder.
+Release build has been tested and is working.

 ![android](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/android.gif)